Thyroid Nodules & Surgery

 Thyroid Specialist In Singapore / Thyroid Surgeon

 Dr. Leslie Koh is an thyroid surgeon Singapore and thyroid specialist in Singapore.
 Thyroid nodules, both symptomatic and asymptomatic are common in Singapore, and the rate of cancer in these nodules has been increasing.
-See a thyroid doctor Singapore today!
+See a thyroid doctor in Singapore today!

 What Are Thyroid Nodules?

-thyroid-specialist-in-singaporeA thyroid nodule, or a lump in thyroid is an area of abnormal growth within the thyroid gland.
-The thyroid gland is a butterfly-shaped glandĀ located at the base of the front of the neck.
+A thyroid nodule, or a lump in thyroid is an area of abnormal growth within the thyroid gland.
+The thyroid gland is a butterfly-shaped gland located at the base of the front of the neck.
 It produces thyroid hormone, which controls your metabolism, temperature regulation, and keeps your muscles and organs working properly.

 Thyroid disease, whether functional (hypothyroidism, hyperthyroidism) or structural (nodule, goiter, cancer), occur very commonly.
 Some people have a single nodule while others have multiple nodules within the gland.
 Thyroid nodules, which are particularly common in women, can be tiny, to very large in size which may make it difficult to swallow or breathe.